band/bsky-cookbook/bsky-post-composer/README.md

 # Bluesky Post Composer

-A demo React application for composing Bluesky posts with character counting and local storage persistence.
+A React application for composing and posting to Bluesky with secure authentication and post URL capture.

 ## Features

-- Post composer with character limit enforcement (300 characters)
+- **Secure Authentication**: Login with Bluesky credentials using App Passwords
+- **Real Posting**: Actually posts to your Bluesky account via AT Protocol API
+- **Post URL Capture**: Displays the URL of your posted content
-- Real-time character counter with visual feedback
+- **Character Limit Enforcement**: 300 character limit with real-time feedback
+- **Session Persistence**: Secure credential storage and session management
-- Local storage persistence for draft posts
+- **Draft Persistence**: Local storage for unsent posts
-- Demo UI controls (attachments, polls, visibility)
-- Responsive design with Tailwind CSS
-- Prevents posting when over character limit or empty
+- **Responsive Design**: Clean, mobile-friendly interface
+- **Loading States**: Visual feedback during authentication and posting

 ## Getting Started